 How to Auto Post from Instagram to Pinterest

 Tailwind makes this so easy!
-When scheduling an Instagram post, just click the “Amplify with Pinterest” box, choose a relevant Board (or choose a default board and never have to take that step again), and go!
+When scheduling an Instagram post to auto post, just click the “Amplify with Pinterest” box, choose a relevant Board (or choose a default board and never have to take that step again), and go!

 What about all those wonderful Instagram images you may have posted in the past?
 Is it too late to put them to work on Pinterest ?
 No way!
 Just go to Tailwind on your Pinterest account, head over to Publisher > Pin from Instagram, and use the Tailwind button to schedule it to Pinterest!